ilius/starcal/doc/occurrence-state-persistence.md

 The event basic file is not append-only. `SObjBinaryModel.save()` rebuilds the basic data from `getDict()` plus `basicOptions` and writes only those keys alongside `history`, so any other key already present in the file is silently dropped on the next ordinary event save.
-This would wipe `completedAtByStartEpoch` the first time the user edits a completed task; it already loses `remoteIds` and `lastMergeSha1` today.
+This would wipe `completedAtByStartJd` the first time the user edits a completed task; it already loses `remoteIds` and `lastMergeSha1` today.
 Implementing the field therefore requires fixing the save path, not just an isolated occurrence-state write:

 - `SObjBinaryModel.save()` must merge the existing basic-file data instead of overwriting it, so a completed occurrence survives later edits to the event and existing fields such as `remoteIds`